All it takes is just a set of questions that interviewers need to stick to. And this is where it becomes tricky.

 All interviewers have straightforward choices.
 They just need to judge each candidate based on their perception of what is good, what is uncertain, and what is bad.
 They don’t have to ask themselves “What is the difference between one star and two stars and how does that match to my perception of quality?”

 Going for the thumb-rating system isn’t the only major change we made.
 We don’t want hiring managers to ask themselves the same question: “This candidate has two “Yes”, three “Not sure”, and one “No”.
 Great.
 What does this mean overall?”

-Instead of counting how many thumb ratings per tier a candidate gets, we calculate the percentage of positive evaluation they have.
-A “No” would mean 0% positive evaluation.
-A “Not sure” would be 50% and a “Yes” or a “Strong yes” would be 100%.
-We don’t differentiate the last two because they’re both positive signals.
-Also, by assigning the same value to both “Yes” and “Strong yes”, we offset the ratings given by people who never opt for the highest rating within a system.
+Instead of counting how many thumb ratings per tier a candidate gets, we calculate the percentage ofall evaluations they have.
+A “No” would mean 0%.
+A “Not sure” would be 50%.
+A “Yes” would be 75% and a “Strong yes” would be 100%.
+With this rating system, you can easily see which candidates are the front runners at a glance.
 You can read more about this here.